 - 1 cup gluten-free pancake and waffle mix

-- 1/4 cup sugar
+- ¼ cup sugar

 - 1 stick salted butter soften

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1 tsp nutmeg
+- 1 teaspoon nutmeg

 - 2 large eggs

-- 1/2 cup sour cream
+- ½ cup sour cream

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- Pour in a greased loaf pan or bundt pan.
+- Fold in the flour and sour cream; alternate between each fold.
+Bake the plantain bread / plantain cake: Pour the batter into a greased loaf pan or Bundt pan.
 Bake for 50 minutes or until toothpick comes out clean.
-Let cool and enjoy for breakfast or with ice cream for dessert.
+Let cool and enjoy for breakfast or with tea in the evening.